Skip to content

 return 0;

-温度偏高,请注意降温Doing nothing when the condition isn't met sometimes isn't enough.
-We need an "otherwise" branch—that's what else is for.
-Going further, if there are third or fourth scenarios, we can chain multiple conditions together using else if:
+Sometimes doing nothing when the condition isn't met isn't enough.
+We need an "otherwise" branch — this is else.
+Furthermore, if there are third or fourth scenarios, we can chain multiple conditions with else if:

 int score = 85;